batocera-linux/batocera.linux/batocera-Changelog.md

 - RTL8852AU reenabled
 - libretro-MAME can be selected as a core in Model 2 system collection
 - Replace ALT-F4 by SHIFT-ALT-F4 to quit
+- Fullscreen Sinden border in Hypseus Singe instead of forced 4:3
 ### Updated
 - Amiberry to v7.1.0
 - AppleWin to 8th of Feb build